-Going back to school, or starting school for the first time, is a huge change in a child’s life and it could make them so anxious they feel like they never want to go back.
+Going back to school, or starting school for the first time, is a huge change in a child’s life and it could make them so worried they feel like they never want to go back.

 A little bit of stress is a typical part of life, but for kids who don’t really know what anxiety is, it can be scary as they don’t fully understand the feelings they’re having.

 It is important to know and explain to them that what they are feeling is normal.

 The symptoms of anxiety about school can be broad and many, so it is important to take notice of any change in your child’s normal behaviour or temperament.

 - Avoiding talking about school or anything school-related